 Also of interest is that Georgetown has more people living here who work in computers and math than 95% of the places in the US.

+Georgetown is a very ethnically-diverse city.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
 Georgetown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.98% of the city’s residents.
-Important ancestries of people in Georgetown include English, Irish, French , and Scottish.
+People of Hispanic or Latino origin account for 22.71% of the city’s residents.
+Important ancestries of people in Georgetown include German, English, Irish, Italian, and French.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.